cic-sb-data/bop-modeling-data-2025/current-state.md

     * `policy_module` - The module number with this particular iteration of the policy.
 In general this increments with each renewal, but there are common exceptions, in particular when policies are cancelled and then reissued.
 In this case the module may be incremented again, even though the policy number and effective date is the same.
 There was inconsistent logic in the past, so while this is necessary for uniquely identifying a policy, it should not be given any special meaning beyond that.
     * `policy_eff_date` - The effective date of the policy.

+### 1.2.
+Project Configuration and Variables
+Project-specific variables, such as file paths and date filters, are defined in `dbt_project.yml` and documented in detail in the `/Users/andy/bop-modeling-data-2025/variables.md` file.

 ## 2. Data Sources

 The project relies on several data sources.
 Explicit source definitions in `bop_modeling_data/models/sources.yml` are currently minimal and require proper definition.
 Based on the raw and staging models, the inferred data sources include: